 If you scan the QR code in the image gallery you will be able to enjoy a nice song that I have selected to match this tea.

 The Japanese Tea Evangelist says: I have tried many types of genmaicha teas before and I did not like them as much until I found this absolutely beautiful jewel.
 The rice grain is really small, roasted to perfection.
 It grants to the tea leaves a well balanced and fragrant aroma.
 If you like well rounded not too grassy nutty flavours this is a tea for you.

 Organic Watanabe Genmaicha (100 grs)

-Amount of tea: 3 grs of tea (about a teaspoon)
+Amount of tea: 3 grams of tea (about a teaspoon & a half)

 Water temperature: 75 degrees Celsius (1st brew) 80/85 degrees Celsius (2nd to 4th brew)

 Amount of time: 60secs (1st brew) 30 secs (2nd brew) 15 seconds (3rd to 4th brew)